jskzhou/factory_sil/README.md

 re-implemented using `asyncio`, which I believe better fits the problem while satisfying the challenge requirements.

-The system and controller run as independent `asyncio` tasks that communicate via queues and events, and neither can see the other's internal state directly.
+The plant and controller run as independent `asyncio` tasks that communicate via queues and events, and neither can see the other's internal state directly.
 Since coroutines only yield at `await` points, there are no race conditions by default and no need for locks or mutexes.
 This makes safety invariants